-New mental health buildingHome > Specialties > Mental Health > New mental health building > Our stories
+Mental health buildingHome > Specialties > Mental Health > Mental health building > Our stories

 Things are looking up

 Mary McLeod is a past chair of the Regions Hospital Foundation board and a member of the committee raising funds for the new mental health facility.
 She shared this story at the groundbreaking celebration on June 28, 2011, and in a letter to the editor of the Pioneer Press.

 Thirteen years ago, I was awakened by a 2 a.m. phone call from my 21-year-old son, Matt.
 He was away at college in another state working toward an engineering degree but dropped out when he became depressed.
 Now, he was clearly delusional.

 Thus began an ordeal, for him and our family, of getting him to a hospital for evaluation, keeping watch over him for seven months until he was well enough to travel back to Minnesota and finding psychiatric care for him when he arrived.
 Five times over the next several years, Matt became a danger to himself and was admitted to Regions Hospital.